Airbus opens new assembly line for small jets in A380's shadow

 By Tim Hepher

-TOULOUSE, France, July 10 (Reuters) - Europe's Airbus AIR.PA inaugurated a new assembly line for its A321neo passenger jet in Toulouse, southwestern France, on Monday, granting a new lease of life to the deserted hangar where the defunct A380 superjumbo was once built as it basks in record demand for smaller medium-haul jets.
+TOULOUSE, France, July 10 (Reuters) - Europe's Airbus AIR.PA inaugurated a new assembly line for its A321neo jetliner in southwest France on Monday, granting a new lease of life to the deserted home of the defunct A380 superjumbo as it basks in record demand for smaller jets.

+Speaking in the cavernous Jean-Luc Lagardere plant outside Toulouse, French Finance Minister Bruno Le Maire hailed the rebirth of an "industrial cathedral" as President Emmanuel Macron pursues policies of boosting manufacturing employment.

-The plant's makeover highlights a shift in the industry's attention from its largest and boldest creations like the double-decker A380 to stalwart single-aisle designs, which are enjoying a second wind due to increased range and high demand.
+The plant's makeover highlights a shift in the industry's attention from its largest and boldest creations like the double-decker A380 to stalwart single-aisle designs, which are enjoying a second wind due to their increased performance and efficiency.

-Its opening comes as competition between Airbus and arch-rival Boeing BA.N shifts towards production, with both companies crafting strategies to deliver on bulging order books in the most efficient way, after months of chronic disruption.
+Its opening comes as competition between Airbus and arch-rival Boeing BA.N shifts towards production strategy, with both companies struggling to deliver on bulging order books.

-The new line sits along one edge of the world's second-largest building by usable space, alongside a row of stores where robotic pickers will select parts and tools for workers.
-Other robots will be deployed to join aircraft sections.
+The new line sits along one edge of the world's second-largest building by usable space, supported by automated stores where robotic pickers will select parts and tools for workers.
+Other robots will be used to join part of the upper fuselage.

-The new line is part of a reorganisation that Airbus says will help it lift total A320-family output to 75 a month in 2026 from some 45 now.
-Some suppliers say the target is ambitious.
+The facility is part of efforts to lift total A320-family output to 75 a month in 2026 from an estimated 45 now.
+Some suppliers have called the target ambitious.

-In a game of industrial musical chairs designed to recoup investment in the cavernous plant, an adjacent bay allows room for the existing A320-family production line in Toulouse to be transferred from its current home, where Concorde was built.
-Boeing too is reallocating space from large to small jets.
+In an effort to expand automation and cut costs, an existing A320-family line is expected to move to a vacant bay in the Lagardere hall from its nearby current facility, where Concorde was built.
+Boeing too is reallocating space to small jets.

+Monday's ceremony came days after Airbus posted data showing the A321neo had become its most-sold model with more than 5,000 orders, surpassing the original A320 sister version.

+Environmental critics say burgeoning sales of the current generation of jets will make it harder to meet climate goals.

 The ghost of the A380 is not entirely laid to rest, however.

-A walled-off area in the rest of the plant is being pressed back into service for an 18-month programme of A380 inspections and repairs after cracks were found in wing spars, Reuters reported on Friday.
+A walled-off area in the rest of the plant is being re-used for an 18-month programme of A380 inspections and repairs after cracks emerged in some wing parts, Reuters reported on Friday.

 (Reporting by Tim Hepher; Editing by Richard Lough and David Evans)